R11/R34 (New York City Subway car): Background

 On June 19, 1947, the city announced the details of the $1,158,000 R11 subway car order.
 The equipment in the subway car was installed by Westinghouse Electric.

 The full size of the R11 contract was 400 new subway cars, intended to provide service on the planned Second Avenue Subway.
 The subway, which was then slated to open in the 1950s, had been repeatedly delayed throughout its history, and the 10 cars ordered were to serve as the newest technology prototype test train available at the time.
 However, the remainder of the cars were never built due to the halt of construction on Second Avenue shortly thereafter.
 The subway itself opened in 2017, seventy years after the R11 was first announced.

 Modifications and overhaul

 The R11s originally used storm doors that were similar to those used in later SMEE cars, but by the early 1950s, those storm doors were modified to feature circular windows similar to those on the R15, R16, and R17 cars.

 The ten R11s were overhauled in 1965 at the Transit Authority's own Coney Island Complex under contract R34.
 During the rebuild, the drum brakes were replaced with disk brakes, new fans were installed, and the middle stanchions were removed to improve passenger flow.
-The rebuild also included modifications that allowed the cars to operate in consists with other SMEE (contracts R10 through R42) cars.
+The rebuild also included modifications that allowed the cars to operate in consists with other SMEE (contracts R10 through R42, as well as R62/A and R68/A) cars.